-CLR 131 in combination with dexamethasone is currently under investigation in a Phase 1 trial in adult patients with relapsed/refractory MM following treatment with both a proteasome inhibitor and an immunomodulatory agent.
+CLR 131 in combination with dexamethasone is currently under investigation in a Phase 1 trial in adult patients with R/RMM following treatment with both a proteasome inhibitor and an immunomodulatory agent.
 All patients have been heavily pretreated.
-To date, 4 dose cohorts have been examined: 12.5 mCi/m2, 18.75 mCi/m2, 25 mCi/m2, and 31.25 mCi/m2, all in combination with 40 mg dexamethasone weekly.
-Eighteen patients have been dosed to date and an independent Data Monitoring Committee has confirmed all four dose levels safe and tolerable.
-Of the 5 patients in the first cohort, 4 achieved SD (1 patient progressed at Day 15 after administration and was taken off the study).
-Of the five patients have been admitted to the second cohort, 4 achieved SD (1 patient progressed at Day 41 after administration and was taken off study).
+To date, four dose cohorts have been examined: 12.5 mCi/m2, 18.75 mCi/m2, 25 mCi/m2, and 31.25 mCi/m2, all in combination with 40 mg dexamethasone weekly.
+18 patients have been dosed to date and an independent Data Monitoring Committee has confirmed all four dose levels safe and tolerable.
+Of the five patients in the first cohort, four achieved stable disease (one patient progressed at Day 15 after administration and was taken off the study).
+Of the five patients that have been admitted to the second cohort, four achieved stable disease (one patient progressed at Day 41 after administration and was taken off study).
 Four patients were enrolled to the third cohort and all achieved stable disease.
-In September 2017, Cohort 4 results were announced and these results showed that a single 30 minute infusion of 31.25mCi/m2 of CLR 131 was safe and well tolerated by the three patients in the cohort.
-Additionally, all three patients experienced clinical benefit with one patient achieving a partial response (PR).
-We are monitoring response rates via surrogate markers of efficacy including M protein and free light chain FLC.
-The International Myeloma Working Group (IMWG) defines a PR as a greater than or equal to 50 percent decrease in FLC levels (for patients in whom M protein is unmeasurable) or 50 percent decrease in M protein.
-The patient experiencing a PR had an 82 percent reduction in FLC.
+In September 2017, Cohort 4 results were announced, and these results showed that a single 30 minute infusion of 31.25mCi/m2 of CLR 131 was safe and well tolerated by the three patients in the cohort.
+Additionally, all three patients experienced clinical benefit with one patient achieving a partial response ("PR").
+We are monitoring response rates via surrogate markers of efficacy including M protein and FLC.
+The International Myeloma Working Group defines a PR as a greater than or equal to 50% decrease in FLC levels (for patients in whom M protein is unmeasurable) or 50% decrease in M protein.
+The patient experiencing a PR had an 82% reduction in FLC.
 This patient did not produce M protein, received seven prior lines of treatment including radiation, stem cell transplantation and multiple triple combination treatments including one with daratumumab that was not tolerated.
-One patient experiencing stable disease attained a 44 percent reduction in M protein.
+One patient experiencing stable disease attained a 44% reduction in M protein.
 We have recently converted the Phase 1a clinical data (single CLR 131 dose) to pooled data for presentation of the total performance of the results to date as the pooled data is more likely to be reflective of larger Phase 2/3 clinical studies.
 This is beneficial as it is a compilation of all the data and results in an N of 15, which gives the data more weight and a sense of maturity compared to reporting on individual cohorts with an N of 3-4 in each.
-As of February 2018, the preliminary pooled overall survival data from the first four cohorts was 15.0 months.
-This preliminary data point is a compilation of all four cohorts that were enrolled at different times over the entirety of the study and will not be considered final until the median survival is met for all patients.
+As of February 2018, the preliminary pooled OS data from the first four cohorts was 15.0 months.

-Based on the safety observed to date as well as various efficacy signals, including reductions in m-protein and free light chain, the fact that we have not yet reached median overall survival at this time, we modified the protocol to begin a second part and a cohort 5, the main objective of which is to determine an optimal dose-range for CLR 131.
-Cohort 5 is actively enrolling and should complete by the end of the second quarter.
-In this cohort, we split the 31.25 mCi/m2 dose into two 30-minute infusions of 15.625 mCi/m2 doses given approximately one week apart.
+Based on the safety observed to date as well as various efficacy signals, including reductions in M protein and FLC and the fact that we have not yet reached median OS, we modified the protocol to begin a second part and a cohort 5, the main objective of which is to determine an optimal dose-range for CLR 131.
+Cohort 5 is actively enrolling and should be completed by the end of the second quarter of 2018.
+In this cohort, we split the 31.25 mCi/m^2 dose into two 30-minute infusions of 15.625 mCi/m2 each given approximately one week apart.

-Phase 1 Study in R/R Pediatric Patients with select Solid tumors, Lymphomas and Malignant Brain Tumors.
+Phase 1 Study in R/R Pediatric Patients with Select Solid Tumors, Lymphomas and Malignant Brain Tumors.